 Competition is no longer something that hides deep secrets and inspires fear.

 It’s an amazing thing.
-Today, competition is source of valuable information and insights that help you improve your business.
+Today, competition is a source of valuable insights that help you improve your business.

-Use the tools in this article and you’ll have a great competitive edge.
+Use the competitive intelligence tools in this article and you’ll have a great competitive edge.

 What tools do you use to research your competitors?